clouseau/macports-lamp/README.md

 Why
 ---
 MacPorts is powerful but finicky.
-I commonly end up with MySQL (I know, we're all switching to MariaDB soon) with the wrong permissions and other little niggling trouble.
-Therefore this script, which will reliably install MySQL 5.5 and PHP 5.6 plus Apache 2.4 on OS X. At least, for me.
+I commonly end up with MySQL/MariaDB with the wrong permissions and other annoyances.
+Therefore this script, which will reliably install MariaDB 5.5 and PHP 5.6 plus Apache 2.4 on OS X. At least, for me.
 Tested with MacPorts 2.4.2 on OS X 10.13.

 Prerequisites
 -------------